 Puebla has a reputation of being a bit of a foodie city, especially for those interested in Mexican cuisine.
 This makes sense, as both of the national dishes of Mexico, Chiles en Nogada and Mole, originated here.
 Poblano cuisine is actually considered by many to be the best food in Mexico, which means that the best foods to eat in Puebla are actually some of the best foods to eat in Mexico as a whole!

 We wrote a full blog post on all the foods you should be eating in Puebla.
-If you just want a shortlist here it is: Mole Poblano, Chiles en Nogado, & Carne Arabe.
-The history behind this food is fascinating.
+The history behind this food is fascinating, and the tastes are next level.
 Open our full blog post to see it.